Auditions and Scholarships

 - If eligible, complete your FAFSA (does not apply to international students)

-- The APU School of Music will email you to schedule your virtual interview with a faculty member
+- The APU School of Music will email you to schedule your audition or collect your video audition submission

 Scholarships are awarded on a rolling basis.
 As such, students are encouraged to audition as soon as possible for best consideration.